justing0927/make-a-map/make-a-map/README.md

+## Make A Map

+This project generates a D&D style "battlemap."
+Select a map type from three sizes, a biome for the map, and relevant obstacles and land features.

+The "frequency" values must be filled out, and represent a percentage chance of an obstacle being generated.
+0 corresponding to a 0% chance, and 5 to a 25% chance.
+Land element buttons cannot be untoggled once toggled.

+When creating multiple maps, refresh the page between each one to avoid overlap between the maps.

+See [Available Scripts] to determine how to build and run the project.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>